AlbertoTrujillo-ITB2425/2526-P0.0-ASIXc2BC-G05/docs/CLIENT_MANUAL.md

 **Possibles causes:**

-- No tens connexió a internet.
+- No tens connexió a Internet.
 - No estàs dins la xarxa del centre (si cal).
 - No has acceptat el certificat de seguretat.